Compiled by the Head of Hairdressing Faculty at, Julie Halkidis.

 Over-brushing your hair can lead to breakage and aiming for 100 strokes a day is far too much.
 The best way to brush is to gently detangle starting from the ends and then working up to the roots.
 To finish do a few strokes from root to tip to distribute some of the natural oils from the scalp.

-The Australasian College Broadway is Australia’s benchmark in hair, beauty and make-up education, with thousands of students passing through its doors every year.
+is Australia’s benchmark in hair, beauty and make-up education, with thousands of students passing through its doors every year.
 Celebrating its 20th anniversary, the College offers a diverse range of courses and has just launched a Bachelor of Applied Health Science (Clinical Aesthetics).